 How to Put the Water Heater Jacket On

 I ordered the jacket on Amazon.
-They had it to my home within three days!!
+They had it delivered to my home within three days!
 I live up in the mountains, that's unheard of delivery time around here!

-- After you have suited up with goggles, mask and gloves.
+- Suit up with goggles, mask, and gloves.

 - Lay out the jacket on a flat surface.

 - Take into consideration the height and diameter of your particular water heater.
-Is it taller than it is round?
 If it's anything like mine, which is a standard water heater, it will be taller than it is round.
 So, looking at the jacket laid out the longest side should be for the height and the shorter side for the diameter.
 Use a tape measure to measure the diameter of the water heater.
 Cut the jacket to the diameter you need with an inch or two for overlap.

-- When it's all straight and ready put a final, long, piece of tape down the length of the seam, top to bottom, one piece.
+- When it's all straight and ready, put a final long piece of tape down the length of the seam, top to bottom, in one piece.

 Notice the Difference!